galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Finally, we want to keep only occurence records from US.
 To do that, we will use a tool to filter dataset on the fourth column.
 Can you find a way to do that alone ?

-TODO tips/answer: Using the "Filtrer des données sur une colonne en utilisant des expressions simples", you can enter the following condition ```c4=='US'``` specifying that we need to don't consider the first line as it's a header.
+TODO tips/answer: Using the "Filtrer des données sur une colonne en utilisant des expressions simples", you can enter the following condition ```c4=='US'``` specifying that we need to skip the first line as it's a header.

 # Step 2: Using Wallace